-- Easy transfers and funding from the user’s account wallet.
+- Easy transfers and funding from your account wallet.

 - Stored funds are kept safe using the highest security standards available.

 The Binance Visa Card is only available to customers residing in Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
-As Binance Australia customers are not eligible for this product, investors may opt for a local exchange such as Swyftx.
-For US users, Coinbase, BlockFi, or Crypto.com would present as worthy alternatives.
+As Binance Australia customers are not eligible for this product, Aussies may opt for a local exchange such as Swyftx.
+For USA-based crypto users, Coinbase, BlockFi, or Crypto.com would present as worthy alternatives.

 Margin Trading With Leverage

-Binance offers margin trading or futures trading to speculate on the price of digital assets with leverage.
-Compared to regular trading, margin trading allows users to access greater sums of capital with leveraged positions.
-A leveraged position means that the result of a trade is amplified so larger profits can be realised.
+Binance offers margin trading and futures trading to speculate on the price of digital assets with leverage.
+Compared to regular trading, margin trading allows you to access greater sums of capital with leveraged positions.
+A leveraged position means that the result of a trade is amplified so larger profits can be realized.
 Funds will need to be transferred to a Binance margin wallet or the Futures wallet to use as collateral to begin trading with high leverage.